Q: FM 105 and FM 205 power supplies.

 A: The main reason is that the cable is an integral part of these products.
 By fixing it we can assure the quality of reproduction is optimized and no deterioration can occur.

 Also, with a detachable mains cable three additional contacts are added in the mains line.
-These are unnecessary and wherever possible contacts must be avoided as they are a weak link and it is always better to have as few contacts as possible.
-The lower the impedance, the better - the fewer contacts in a product the better it will perform and the better will be reliability.
+These are unnecessary and wherever possible contacts must be avoided as they are a weak link.
+It is always better to have as few contacts as possible.
+The lower the impedance, the better - the fewer contacts in a product the better it will perform and the better will be its reliability.

-This is also the fact with the widely used "Euro" plugs which - for high currents - are not suitable at all.
-IN addition there are large quality differences between these connectors.
+This is also the fact with the widely used "Euro" plugs which are not suitable at all for high currents.

-On low power equipment the "Euro" plugs - depending on their quality of course - can be an acceptable compromise.
+On low power equipment the "Euro" plugs - depending on their quality of course - can be acceptable.

 In fact, due to new legal requirements we are now forced to use such connectors on some power supplies.